Praqma/pretested-integration-plugin/README.md

 _This is not yet achieved fully in the plugin_ - but on our roadmap

-#### Automated inserted logging statements
-Praqma have a little java tools called Code-injector that can be used to automatically insert logging statements in java code.

-The project is available internally in Praqma.

-We have used to add logging to this plugin at a point where there were missing lots of logging.

-Automated logging looks like this:

-    public String getRevId() {
-      logger.entering("GitBridge", "getRevId");// Generated code DONT TOUCH!
-Bookmark: 7daeaf95ed1ab33f362632d94f8d0775 logger.exiting("GitBridge", "getRevId");// Generated code DONT TOUCH!
-Bookmark: 05723ee14ce48ed93ffbd8d5d9af889a return this.revId;
-      }

-_Notes to use the project internally in Praqma (add/remove automated logging)_:
-To run the operation clone the `code-injector` project from Praqma's internall Gitlab, and run `mvn clean install` to add it to the local maven cache.
-Next clone both `pretested-integration-plugin` and `usecase-pretested-integration-plugin` from the code-injector namespace.

-The java class called `InsertLoggingStatements` contains a path pointing to the `pretested-integration-plugin`, change that as appropriate.
-Run the `Main` class and check the results.

 ## Extending the Pretested Integration Plugin

 ### Contributing